Barry Soper: Rid the world of the horror found along the cyber highway

 And there's the Twitter equivalent Weibo which has a hundred million more users than the American network.

-Jacinda Ardern says they have reached out to countries and tech companies who are already doing work in this space.
+Ardern says they have reached out to countries and tech companies who are already doing work in this space.

-Ardern's not saying yet who's accepted the Paris call-up, and even though she's talked to Zuckerberg, she's refusing to say whether he'll be there.
+The Prime Minister's not saying yet who's accepted the Paris call-up, and even though she's talked to Zuckerberg, she's refusing to say whether he'll be there.

 The list of those invited will come closer to the summit, she assures us.